BSA Gold Star: New ownership

-In 2021, the Mahindra Group, the new owners of the BSA marque, announced the return of the Gold Star into production.
+In 2021, the Mahindra Group, the new owners of the BSA marque, announced the production of a new BSA Gold Star.

-The first units were shipped to the UK from their manufacturing base in India in October 2022 and expected to go on sale shortly thereafter through UK dealers.
+The first units were shipped to the UK from their manufacturing base in India in October 2022 and are expected to go on sale shortly thereafter through UK dealers.

 Isle of Man TT wins

 BSA Gold Stars won the following Isle of Man TT races.